09 | 18 | 2020 & 09 | 18 | 2021

 “Dès l’Aube” is a video-mapping show, created by the Bordeaux collective Organ’Phantom, under the artistic direction of Marie Laverda, with Pablo Gracias for the video, Anton Bdvs for the music and Marie Emmanuelle Allant Dupuy on the harp.

-In Bordeaux on 18 September 2020, the work will be projected during three performances on the ruins of the Palais Gallien, punctuated by sound interludes by the duo Echowired.
+In Bordeaux on 18 September 2020 & 18 September 2021, the work will be projected during three performances on the ruins of the Palais Gallien, punctuated by sound interludes.

 “Dès l’Aube” will highlight the Palais Gallien through an original artistic evocation, inspired by its history and the legends that surround it.
 The show will invite us to live a timeless moment at the foot of the oldest building in Bordeaux and will bring back to life for an evening these vestiges of the Gallo-Roman period, in a contemplative and ghostly atmosphere.